 Build and Flash

-Now before you start building with zephyr, you will need to setup the zephyr tool chain.
+Now before you start building with zephyr, you will need to setup the zephyr toolchain and kernel sources.
 This is fairly straight forward procedure and Zephyr’s Development Environment Setup page does an excellent job at it.
 If you run into any issues, leave a comment and I will try to sort it out.

-zephyr-env.sh present in the top level of the cloned repository.
+zephyr-env.sh from the root level of the zephyr repository.

 If you did everything right, this

 make should build without any warnings or errors.
 This build triggers a recursive make process that walks up the Zephyr source tree and builds all required modules.
 Since this is a Zephyr primer, we won’t get into the details on how to configure the kernel.
 This will be tasked in a separate post.

 Now, the final step, sending the built binary into the board to see the output.
 To do this, all you have to do is, invoke the

 flash target and the rest of the work is done for you.